Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 You can click any of the photos below to expand.

 The cave is very well-lit.
 The paths throughout are clear but very wet.
 If you are claustrophobic, you may not enjoy the cave.
 There are areas in the back where you need to crouch down and squeeze under rock archways to get deeper into the cave.
-I did this but had visions of Sylvester Stallone in Daylight.
+I did this, but I had visions of Sylvester Stallone in Daylight.

 I was excited to get out and breathe clean, fresh air again.
 I then went over to buy my ticket to access the Marble Mountains.